mindcrazyapps/alephnote/README.md

 # alephnote
-Prototype of AlephNote written in html/css/js.
+Version in prototype of app AlephNote written with html, css(7.css) and js.